vrubleg/hostscmd/ReadMeEn.txt

  - Fixed an error which may cause a freeze on a malformed hosts file..
  - The "list" command uses "--all" as an argument instead of "all".
  - More understandable messages from the "add" command when you are trying to add already existing hosts.
+ - Unset Read Only flag from the hosts file before changing it.

 v1.6.1 [2019/07/07]
  - Program is built for .NET Framework 4.0 (it is preinstalled on Windows 8 and 10)